wuba/react-native-echarts/blog/2023-02-09-using-apache-echarts-in-react-native/index.md

 ![Performance](./performance.gif)

-After quite a few test cases, we found that wrn-echarts has performance advantages in regular usage scenarios, but in scenarios with large amounts of data, there will be significant lag because of the declarative UI rendering method, which we will continue to explore to improve performance subsequently.
+After quite a few test cases, we found that @wuba/react-native-echarts has performance advantages in regular usage scenarios, but in scenarios with large amounts of data, there will be significant lag because of the declarative UI rendering method, which we will continue to explore to improve performance subsequently.

 ## Implementation details